Hussein el-Husseini: Death

-On 11 January 2023, el-Husseini passed away.
+On 11 January 2023, el-Husseini died.
 He was buried in his hometown of Shmustar in a state funeral, with thousands of mourners, including much of the political class and cabinet, in attendance.
 Caretaker Prime Minister Najib Mikati declared a three-day national mourning period.

 El-Husseini was eulogized and mourned by politicians from across the political spectrum.
 According to the Washington Post, “his stature in Lebanon was reflected by the warm tributes from factions he once denounced”.

 Legacy

 Nicknamed Abu t-Taif (Father of the Taif Agreement) or ʿArrab at-Taif (Godfather of the Taif Agreement) for his role in fathering the peace accords that ended the Lebanese Civil War, el-Husseini was strongly and actively opposed to Lebanon's sectarian political system, and was a leading critic of Lebanon's post-war Hariri-led governments' economic and fiscal policies that eventually led to the Lebanese liquidity crisis, which became apparent in 2019.
 He enjoyed wide respect for his integrity and for being one of very few politicians in Lebanon not involved in the country's endemic corruption.

 Widely known as "the guardian of the Lebanese Constitution and the rule of law", he was described as belonging "to that rare class of Lebanese political leaders who refused to safeguard their top positions by bloodying their hands" and as "one of the few Lebanese politicians who always refused Lebanon’s subordination to foreign powers".

-Lebanese statesman Raymond Eddé famously nicknamed him the "seventh pillar of Baalbek's Temple of Jupiter", while Lebanese nationalist poet Said Akl wrote, in 1972, that el-Husseini's "presence in parliament compensates for the backwardness of parliament" and that he would "from now on, know the value of parliament based on whether or not el-Husseini is participating in it".
+Lebanese statesman Raymond Eddé famously nicknamed him the "seventh pillar of the Temple of Baalbek", while Lebanese nationalist poet Said Akl wrote, in 1972, that el-Husseini's "presence in parliament compensates for the backwardness of parliament" and that he would "from now on, know the value of parliament based on whether or not el-Husseini is participating in it".

 Palestinian historian Tarif Khalidi wrote of him:

 The “Sayyid” embodied in his person true patriotism, was a maker of his country’s constitution and loyal to it, well-versed in his knowledge of its laws and legislation, insightful into the higher interests of his country, majestic, dignified, wise, fair in presiding over his parliament, skilled in his speech and logic.
 Arab causes, especially Palestine, had always been very close to his heart.

 Despite all of this, he was an aristocrat without bravado, with great humility and above doing harm.
 [He was a man] of dignity coupled with amiability, of sincerity to his friends, with kindness and endearing humor.
 He had a low, or rather, soft voice, and an amazing physiognomy that he undoubtedly inherited from his ancestor [the Prophet Muhammad].

 Following his death, he was eulogized as "Lebanon's last hero" and as a "champion of a Lebanese civil state - perhaps the last such champion Lebanon will know".